In a world of Whatsapp, Messenger, and Instagram, the way we communicate has changed.

 Here are a few components every high-converting landing page should include:

-Also, make sure a landing page has a clear call to action and a phone number or contact form to make as easy as possible for potential customers to get in touch.
+Make sure the landing page has a clear call to action and a phone number or contact form to make it as easy as possible for potential customers to get in touch.

 But it doesn’t stop there…

-But if you are looking to push this to the next level, you should also collect data you can use to optimize future campaigns before you give
+To push this to the next level, you should also collect data to optimize future campaigns.

-And the easiest way to capture this info is by using Decision trees.
+And the easiest way to capture leads is by using Decision trees.

 And that’s where LeadsHook comes in.